 This project is a deeply personal exploration of exile, memory, and resilience.
-It reflects on the recurring cycles of dictatorship, censorship, and silenced voices throughout history.
-In the Soviet era, entire committees decided what could be read, seen, or published, and artists like Joseph Brodsky were persecuted, exiled, and erased from public life.
-Today, similar repression forces artists, poets and other intellectuals from Russia to flee their homeland and mourn their losses from afar.
+It reflects on the recurring cycles of dictatorship, censorship, and the silencing of voices throughout history.
+During the Soviet era, entire committees decided what could be read, seen, or published, and artists like Joseph Brodsky were persecuted, exiled, and disappeared from public life.
+Today, similar repressions force artists, poets, and other intellectuals from Russia to flee their homeland and mourn their losses from afar.

-In my work, I weave fragments of Brodsky’s and Polozkova’s poetry into drawings and lace-like embroidery, stitching together their words with my own experience of displacement.
-Hidden under layers of thread and paper, these verses become secret letters, like intimate messages waiting to be discovered.
-The project is both a personal act of mourning and a quiet resistance against forgetting, inviting viewers to reflect on memory, loss, and the enduring power of the written word.
+In my works, I weave fragments of poetry by Brodsky, Polozkova, Kosovel and other into drawings and lace embroidery, stitching their words with my own experiences of displacement.
+Hidden beneath layers of thread and paper, these poems become secret letters, like intimate messages waiting to be discovered.
+This project is both a personal act of mourning and a quiet resistance to oblivion, inviting viewers to reflect on memory, loss, and the enduring power of the written word.

 Back to Paintings